 Night Blindness

-Night blindness, or nyctalopia, is an eye condition that makes it much harder to see in the dark.
+Night blindness, or nyctalopia, is vision disorder that makes it much harder to see in the dark.
 If you have night blindness, it doesn’t mean you’re completely blind at night, but navigating around a dark room or driving at night can be tough.

 Vision Changes